stratum-mining/stratum/roles/translator/README.md

    (`min_extranonce2_size`).
 The `extranonce2` size is ultimately decided by the SV2 Upstream role, but if the specified size meets the SV2 Upstream role's requirements, the size specified in this configuration file should be favored.
-6. The difficulty params such as the hashrate (hashes/s) of the weakest Mining Device that will be connecting to the Translator Proxy (`min_individual_miner_hashrate`), the number of shares needed before a mining.set_difficulty update (`miner_num_submits_before_update`) and the number of shares per minute that Mining Devices should be sending to the Translator Proxy (`shares_per_minute`).
-Ultimately, the estimated aggregate hashrate of all SV1 Downstream roles (Mining
+5. The downstream difficulty params such as:
+- the hashrate (hashes/s) of the weakest Mining Device that will be connecting to the Translator Proxy (`min_individual_miner_hashrate`)
+- the number of shares per minute that Mining Devices should be sending to the Translator Proxy (`shares_per_minute`).
    Devices) (`channel_nominal_hashrate`), which is communicated to the SV2 Upstream to help it decide a proper difficulty target.

 ### Run